MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

   as the Program Files directory, can append their locations to the value of `$env:PSModulePath`.

-  For more information, see [about_PSModulePath](about_PSModulePath.md).
+  For more information, see [about_PSModulePath][07].

 ## Other environment variables used by PowerShell

 ### Path information

+- **PATH**

+  The `$env:PATH` environment variable contains a list of folder locations that the operating system searches for executable files.
+On Windows, the list of folder locations is separated by the semi-colon (`;`) character.

 - **PATHEXT**

   The `$env:PATHEXT` variable contains a list of file extensions that Windows considers to be executable files.
 When a script file with one of the listed extensions is executed from PowerShell, the script runs in the current console or terminal session.
-If the file extension is not listed, the script runs in a new console session.
+If the file extension isn't listed, the script runs in a new console session.

   To ensure that scripts for another scripting language run in the current